 Payroll Dollars as Percent of Sales

 Retailers in chain store environments are usually given labor budgets by their regional or district managers or corporate office.
 These payroll dollars will generally vary from week to week as sales fluctuate.
 The retail manager will have no control over the labor budget.

-Independent retailers may use retail industry standards to estimate the amount of payroll dollars to spend.
+Independent retailers may use retail industry standards to estimate the total amount of payroll dollars to spend.
 This amount is usually determined during the business planning process.
 Both types of retailers should be calculating payroll dollars as a percent of sales.

-If a retail store has an annual sales volume of $250,000 and its business plan recommends labor costs not exceed 9% of sales, then the amount of payroll dollars is approximately $432 each week.
+If a retail store has an annual sales volume of $250,000 and the firm's business plan recommends labor costs not exceed 9% of sales, then the amount of payroll dollars is approximately $432 each week.
 As sales increase, so will the need to increase the total dollars spent on payroll, not the percent.

 Peak Sales Periods

-For stores using a POS system which compiles sales reports by hour, it's easy to spot the busiest times of day and ultimately add extra staffing during these peak sales periods.
+For stores using a point of sale (POS) system which compiles sales reports by the hour, it's easy to spot the busiest times of the business day.
+Ultimately you would add extra staffing during these peak sales periods.
 If your store uses a manual cash register that does not provide a reporting system, look over the journal tape to gauge when your store does the most sales.

 Many retail stores are busiest just when the doors open, during the lunch hour, around 3 pm when school ends, and then again around 5 pm as people leave work.
 Besides these standard times of day when retailers are faced with the most customer traffic, other times which may warrant an increase in the number of scheduled employees are: